 The construction industry in central Europe still reels from the pandemic.
 Eurostat s data for May 2020 (the latest available) show the situation is most difficult in Hungary (20,1 percent decline in comparison with May 2019).
 Poland and Czechia fare better though still in decline too (-3.0 and -7.6).

 Let robots do the hard work

 Construction usually requires a certain amount of workforce.
+While there are a few firms that tend to make use of growing technologies like construction digital forms, for instance, to expedite the processes faster, work personnel still is a criterion that they require the most for this business.
 Thus, a one-hundred square-meter house needs from six to eight workers locked for several weeks.
 Not anymore.
 Hyperion Robotics can provide a robot responsible for all the heavy lifting.
-Specifically, while a robot prints the entire structure, the rest of house components such as mechanical, electrical, and plumbing systems can be installed.
-No longer are several workers necessary.
-You only need just one robot operator and assistant.
-And the necessary time drops to a few days only.
+Specifically, while a robot prints the entire structure, the rest of house components such as mechanical, electrical, and plumbing systems can be installed with companies able to get specific equipment (such as the kind seen if you check out Platforms and Ladders) to get these components into place.

 And that also has a significant impact on people’s safety.
 Workers are no longer exposed to all the potentially dangerous situations that can occur on the building site.
 The robots are taking over.

 But the greatest advantage is the friendliness to the environment.
 The construction sector indulges itself in a lot of waste.
 Molds are the main culprit since “(they) are typically used a few times and they end up as waste, increasing the carbon footprint of the construction process”, Mr. De los Rios says.
 The 3D printing deals with it as there is no need to create them at all.
 Disposing of molds also reduces the costs.
 Hyperion Robotics states their solution can reduce the use of concrete by half.